 Ridesharing apps like Uber and Lyft have changed the way people use transportation across the country and around the world.
 While Uber has operations in several different counties outside of the United States, Lyft solely operates in the U.S. and Canada.
 Many people use these services daily due to the ease of access.

 Though Uber and Lyft are currently the two most popular ridesharing apps, they have also been linked to a rise in traffic deaths.
 According to a 2018 study conducted by The University of Chicago and Rice University, the arrival of ridesharing services precipitated a 3% increase in motor vehicle fatalities and other fatal accidents.
 In addition, both ridesharing apps have been linked to a number of dangerous scenarios, including improper screening of drivers and assault on passengers.
+If you have been in an accident, contact our Texas car accident lawyers today.

-Causes of Ridesharing Accidents
+Causes of Ridesharing Accidents in Texas

 Just like any other vehicle accident, ridesharing accidents can occur for a multitude of different reasons.
 However, passengers and other drivers remain at risk because of the lack of regulations for rideshare companies.
 These companies certainly come with their own complications, some of which have been highly scrutinized, including: